mirsimko/ZdcCalibration/instructions.md

 ### Making the TTree

 The analysis code is located in `StRoot` inside the base folder.
-First thing you need to do after you copy it is compiling it using
+First thing you need to do after you copy the code is compiling it using
 ```sh
 $ starver dev
 $ cons